ipilcher/fdf/README.md

 ### Listeners

-The (required) `listen` member of the configuration object specifies what types of traffic (matches) FDF will listen for, the network interfaces on which it will listen for that traffic, and the networks to which the traffic will be forwarded.
+The (required) `listen` member of the configuration object specifies the network interfaces on which FDF will listen, the types of traffic ([matches](#matches)) for which it will listen on those interfaces, and the networks to which matching traffic will be forwarded.

-Each member within the `listen` object applies to a specific network interface on which FDF will listen.
-The name of the member is the name of the network interface.
-Within that object (the listen interface), the name of each member identifies a match defined in the `matches` object, and the value of each member must be an array of strings that list the destination network interraces for traffic received on that particular listen interface/match combination.
+Each member of the `listen` object identifies (by interface name) a network interface on which FDF will listen.
+Within that listen interface object, the name of each member identifies a match defined in the [`matches`](#matches) object, and the value of each member must be a list (array) of network interface names (JSON strings).

-> **NOTE:** Generally, any packet received by a particular network
-> interface/match combination (and passed by the match's filter instances, if
-> any) will be forwarded to **all** of the destination interfaces listed for
+Each combination of a listen interface and a [`match`](#matches) defines a **listener**.
+Traffic that is received by a listener (and is not dropped due to a filter return value) will be forwarded to all of the network interfaces listed for that listener.

-> that combination.
-As discussed [above](#filters), however, it is possible for
+> **NOTE:** As discussed [above](#filters), it is possible for a filter to set
-> a filter to set a specific destination interface, which must be one of the
+> a specific forward interface for a packet.
+That interface must be one of the
-> destination interfaces listed for that interface/match combination.
+> forward interfaces listed for that listener.

 For example, assume that FDF is running on a system with 4 network interfaces.